Virginius Affair: Hamilton Fish and State Department

 Negotiations in Spain between Sickles and Minister of State José de Carvajal became heated, and progress towards a settlement became unlikely.
-The Spanish press openly attacked Sickles, the US, and Britain, intending to promote war between the three countries.
-As the Sickles-Carvajal negotiations broke down, President Emilio Castelar decided to settle the Virginius matter through Fish and Polo in Washington.
+The Spanish press, as belligerent as its American counterparts, openly attacked Sickles, the US, and Britain, hoping to precipitate war between the three countries.
+While the Sickles-Carvajal negotiations were breaking down, President Emilio Castelar decided to bypass this channel and allow Fish and Polo, in Washington, to take the lead in settling the dispute.
 On Thanksgiving Day, November 27, Polo proposed to Fish that Spain would give up the Virginius and the remaining crew if the US would investigate the legal status of its ownership.
-Both Fish and Grant agreed to Polo's offer and that the Spanish salute to the US flag would be dispensed with if Virginius was found not to have legal US private citizen ownership.
-On November 28, Polo and Fish met at the State Department and signed a formal agreement that included the return of Virginius and crew and an investigation by both governments of the legal ownership of Virginius and any crimes committed by the Spanish Volunteers.
+Both Fish and Grant agreed to Polo's suggestion, and that the Spanish salute to the US flag could be dispensed with if Virginius was found not to have legal US private citizen ownership.
+On November 28, Polo and Fish met at the State Department and signed a formal agreement that required the return of Virginius and crew, an investigation by both governments of the legal ownership of Virginius, and any crimes committed by the Spanish Volunteers.

 The threat of war between the two countries had been averted through negotiations, but the time and place of the surrender of the Virginius and the remaining crew remained undetermined for several days.
 On December 5, Fish and Polo signed an agreement that Virginius, with the US flag flying, would be turned over to the US Navy on December 16 at the port of Bahía Honda.
 Sickles, having lost the confidence of Grant and Fish, resigned on December 20, 1873.
 On January 6, 1874, after advice from Fish on a replacement for Sickles, Grant appointed eminent attorney and Spanish scholar Caleb Cushing as Minister to Spain.